10xcodecamp/javascript-conventions-and-code-style/README.md

 ```
 ## Id vs ID, Json vs JSON, and other acronyms

 This is the most hotly contested style decision.
-It also matters least.
+It also matters least (because both are understandable).
 Below we illustrate how and why we use one over the other in JavaScript.

 Here is the convention we use: